Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 “Old Man Winter.”
 Yan grunted. “...Good name for a god.”

-Yan had long figured out that when a human talked about the gods---well, at least Jooyun, anyway---they didn’t necessarily use the word exactly like the People might.
+Yan had long figured out that when a human talked about the gods - well, at least Jooyun, anyway - they didn’t necessarily use the word exactly like the People might.
 That was okay.
 Most of them still showed respect to the gods even if they didn’t call them gods at all.

 It was comforting somehow to see that even a strong Sky-Tribe like the humans could be wrong about things.